-Emily Poe regularly defends health care providers and institutions in high-stakes professional negligence cases.
+Emily Poe regularly defends healthcare providers and institutions in high-stakes professional negligence cases.
 She represents hospitals, physicians, nurses, and other medical professionals, as well as their insurers, in litigation involving allegations of malpractice, personal injury, and wrongful death.
-She also counsels providers and facilities facing investigations, complaints, and disciplinary proceedings before licensing boards and regulatory agencies.
+In addition to her litigation practice, she counsels providers and facilities facing investigations, complaints, and disciplinary proceedings before licensing boards and regulatory agencies.
+Emily also advises healthcare practices and hospitals on compliance, risk management, and operational best practices.
 Her work combines courtroom advocacy with strategic guidance aimed at protecting both professional reputations and long-term institutional interests.

 Prior to joining Parker Poe, Emily served as an Assistant District Attorney in Mecklenburg County, where she gained significant trial experience and honed the advocacy skills she now brings to her civil litigation practice.